How Far Is 70 km? A thorough look to Distance Perception and Measurement

 -

 By Car: Assuming an average speed of 60 km/h (allowing for traffic and speed limits), a 70 km journey would take approximately 70 minutes, or just over an hour.
-However, this is a very rough estimate.
+Even so, this is a very rough estimate.
 Traffic congestion, road conditions, and the number of stops can significantly increase travel time.
 A more realistic estimate might be between 1 and 1.5 hours, depending on the specific route and conditions.

 -